Fancy a career change as a paramedic?

 Depending on the route you take, it can take 2-4 years to train to become a paramedic in the UK.

 You could study either a full-time or part-time course within paramedic science.
 Very often, funding is available to study paramedic science so it is worth registering your interest in this career path and talking to other people who are working for the NHS.

 How Much Do Paramedics Get Paid?

 According to Payscale.com, the basic entry-level paramedic can start to earn around £23k-£24k which can build to around £35k after additional years of service and training.
 As a vocation, this career offers lots of job prospects.

-An entry-level paramedic with less that one year’s experience can expect to earn around £24,000 per year.
+An entry-level paramedic with less than one year’s experience can expect to earn around £24,000 per year.

 Higher salaries for paramedics are found in larger cities, such as London and Manchester.
-Paramedic salaries are lowest in Scotland.
-However there are still great career paths to follow and you could be offered jobs elsewhere in the country.
-Your annual salary could increase to around £35,000 per annum after 2-4 years experience and further training.
+Paramedic salaries are the lowest in Scotland.
+However, there are still great career paths to follow and you could be offered jobs elsewhere in the country.
+Your annual salary could increase to around £35,000 per annum after 2-4 years of experience and further training.